Click for possible route/stop changes on the day of your tour.

 “Plan ahead and have time to explore the most important historic places, enjoy delicious meals, and learn the importance of our Ancient city” America’s oldest city is home to centuries of history, soft sandy beaches and a host of fun and interesting attractions.
 And you can see all of St. Augustine in 2 days aboard the Old Town Trolley!
-If you’ve never been to St. Augustine, you’re in for a fun-filled, fascinating experience; Old Town Trolley Tours makes 23 stops and includes about 100 different sights.
+If you’ve never been to St. Augustine, you’re in for a fun-filled, fascinating experience; Old Town Trolley Tours St. Augustine makes 22 stops and includes about 100 different sights.
 If you plan ahead, you’ll have time to explore many of the most important historic places, enjoy delicious meals, and learn the importance of our Ancient city.

 For those of you just looking for a quick overview of the article, here’s a bullet point list of the St. Augustine attractions and the order you should visit them:

 Stop #1 – The Old Jail, Oldest Store Museum Experience & Gator Bob’s

 Stop #4 – City Gates & St. George Street

 Stop #8 – The Historic Churches of St. Augustine & Flagler College

 Stop #12 – San Sebastian Winery Stop #14 Whetstones Chocolate Factory